solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 > **NOTE** Read replicas are not supported for primary that has **Storage Auto-growth** enabled.
 Uncheck this box if it is checked.

 - Under **Settings**, select **Networking**
-- Reviewing the following settings:
+- Review the network settings
     - Public access
     - Firewall rules
       - Allow public access